telagraphic/nick-pics/ABOUT.md

 ### Pictures

+Images should be sized at 1200px wide and 500KB max for best performance.

 1. Create working directory
 2. Optimize and compress with ImageOptim
 3. Move to public/assets/YYYY-MM-DD
 4. Create markdown file in src/posts

+**get-image-dimensions.sh**

+Returns the dimensions of all images in the current directory

 **format-image.sh**